kjosib/mistake/docs/KISS.md

 ----

 Demand loading of data: This is an important long-term goal, but it's not necessary in the short run.
-The key is to have some sort of cache-line concept (so data that lives together, loads together) but FOR NOW it can wait.
+The general idea is to have some sort of cache-line concept (so data that lives together, loads together) but FOR NOW it can wait.